-Combine your sharing updates activities with supporting others’ updates.
+Combine your posting activities with supporting others’ updates.

 For other people’s posts:

 “Liking” their updates is okay (and better than doing nothing), but “Commenting” and “Sharing” them is much better.

 Actually contributing a compelling comment on someone else’s update gives you an opportunity to demonstrate your subject matter expertise and thought leadership.